kpatterson01/STEP-portfolio-2/README.md

 # Google Student Training in Engineering Program

+This repo contains Kayla's portfolio and SPS projects during her Google STEP Internship.
-This repo contains the projects you'll work on for the first half of STEP.
+This repo contains the updated files from the step.git repository unlike the previous repo (STEP-portfolio-1).
+This repo starts at week 3, find week 1 and 2 at https://github.com/kpatterson01/STEP-portfolio-1

 This work is based on the [Google Software Product Sprint](https://g.co/softwareproductsprint) program.

 To get started: